JoshuaScherer1996/unity_pathway_gameplay_animals/README.md

 * Scale property
 * Scale tool
 * Changing Materials of objects
-* Introduction to if branches
+* Introduction to if statements
 *